robotmitchum/BBC_SO_MV1_IR/README.md

 The project sampling rate is 48 Khz.
 By trying with 96 Khz, I found that the original IR used in BBC SO is very likely not more than 48 Khz since I only get aliasing with frequency reflection typical of a resampling algorithm, but feel free to verify this and do tell me what you think.

 * The last track "Sweep ReaVerb" is just an audio send from the first track "Sweep" with an instance of "ReaVerb" which is the built-in convolution effect of Reaper.
   This is used to test the resulting deconvolved IR and verify that it is 'close enough' from the desired outcome.

+### V2

+After noticing the BBC SO reverb knob is NOT a dry / wet mix but a reverb mix only instead, I modified the setup to subtract "Sweep" from "Sweep Reverb".
+This is likely more correct even if the result seems only marginally different.

+* "BBC_SO_MV1_IR_V2_w001.rpp" : Reaper 7 project to produce all the V2 example audio files

+* "Sweep_V2.wav" : frequency sweep from Reaper project V2
+* "Sweep Reverb_V2.wav" : "wet" sweep from Reaper project V2 ("Sweep" subtracted by phase inversion)

+* "BBC_SO_MV1_IR_V2_comp+12dB.flac" : Reconstructed IR V2 with compensated gain and finally amplified by +12dB

 ### Deconvolution

 Finally, I deconvolve "Sweep Reverb.wav" using "Sweep.wav" as a reference tone.